 A written opinion by an expert, as concerning the authenticity or value of a work of art, manuscript, etc.

-Expertise boils down to how knowledgeable or skillful someone is when it comes to a certain subject.
-As the definition on dictionary.com mentions, this can be expressed in the form of an opinion about the topic at hand.
+Expertise boils down to how knowledgeable or skillful someone is in a certain subject.
+As the definition on dictionary.com mentions, this can be expressed as an opinion about the topic at hand.
 And because someone’s or something’s level of expertise depends on so many different factors, it can sometimes be difficult to judge expertise.

 Why expertise matters for SEO